andytudhope/suave-specs/specs/rigil/README.md

 # Rigil Overview

-This set of specs proposes the Rigil Testnet, a continuation of the star system theme (Centauri, Andromeda, Helios) laid out in [The Future of MEV](https://writings.flashbots.net/mevm-suave-centauri-and-beyond); and the first in a series of SUAVE testnets based on stars in the [(Alpha) Centauri system](https://en.wikipedia.org/wiki/Alpha_Centauri): Rigil Kentaurus (Alpha Centauri A), Toliman (B) and Proxima Centauri (C).
+This set of specs proposes the Rigil Testnet, a continuation of the star system theme (Centauri, Andromeda, Helios) laid out in [SUAVE Centauri](https://writings.flashbots.net/mevm-suave-centauri-and-beyond).
+Rigil is the first in a series of SUAVE testnets based on stars in the [(Alpha) Centauri system](https://en.wikipedia.org/wiki/Alpha_Centauri): Rigil Kentaurus (Alpha Centauri A), Toliman (B) and Proxima Centauri (C).

-The Rigil Testnet is an experimental sandbox and foundation for building MEV applications in a decentralized and private manner.
-Applications built atop this platform gain access to encrypted orderflow and process it using confidential computation and data storage.
-This empowers stakeholders to articulate the intricate facets of the MEV supply chain pertinent to their order flow as smart contracts written in solidity.
-Catering to a diverse set of players, from developers and users to proposers, sequencers, and block builders, this testnet facilitates the design and governance of smart contracts on the SUAVE Chain, which define these MEV application rules.
-Rigil's key features comprise fostering a market for mechanism designs, replicating the SGX user experience, and Proof-of-Authority consensus to allow for rapid prototyping.
+The Rigil Testnet is an experimental sandbox for building MEV applications in a decentralized and private manner.
+MEV applications access sensitive data - like encrypted orderflow - and process it using confidential computation and data storage.
+This empowers any participant in the transaction supply network to express the intricate facets of their interaction with MEV as smart contracts written in solidity.

+SUAVE is intended to cater to a diverse set of players: from developers and users, to proposers, sequencers, and block builders.
+The specific focus of the Rigil Testnet is to provide an experimental venue for rapidly prototyping MEV applications in the form of smart contracts.
+The Rigil Testnet uses Clique Proof-of-Authority consensus to facilitate such rapid prototyping, and includes some low-level features intended to replicate the SGX user experience so that future testnets which do include nodes running in SGX do not introduce unexpected complexity.

-The network's architecture is composed of SUAVE Computors for confidential computation, the Confidential Data Store for secure and private storage, a blockchain to store MEV application rules and transparent dissemination of public data, and the MEVM, a modified EVM that exposes confidential execution and storage APIs to deevlopers.
-Rigil's core objective remains clear: to ensure sensitive data remains offchain unless intentionally programmed, and directing such data efficiently across all SUAVE computors, thus optimizing bundle and block construction throughout the network.
+The network's architecture is composed of SUAVE Computors for confidential computation; a Confidential Data Store for secure and private storage; the SUAVE chain for storing MEV application rules and sharing public data transparently; and the MEVM, a modified EVM that exposes confidential execution and storage APIs to developers.

+The core objective of the Rigil Testnet is to **ensure sensitive data remains confidential unless intentionally programmed to be public**, and to direct such data efficiently across all SUAVE computors, thus optimizing bundle and block construction throughout the network.

 ## Users

 The Rigil testnet is initially focused on a specific set of actors:

-1. **Developers** - create smart contracts on SUAVE Chain that define rules for MEV applications like orderflow auctions and block building.
+1. **Developers** - create smart contracts on SUAVE that define rules for MEV applications like orderflow auctions and block building.
 Smart contracts deployed by developers can call special *precompiles* to request confidential computation.
 2. **Users** - send requests/transactions to SUAVE.
 Such transaction can include confidential data.
 3. **Proposers/Sequencers** - extend another blockchain with a new block.
-4. **Block Builders** - can be implemented as smart contracts inside Suave.
-In the Rigil Tesnet, Suave has the capability to submit bundles to several external builders to help transaction inclusion during early stages of development.
+4. **Block Builders** - can be implemented as smart contracts on Suave.
+In the Rigil Tesnet, contracts on SUAVE can submit bundles to several external builders to help transaction inclusion during early stages of development.
-5. **Auctions** - L1 Transactions, EIP 712 signed messages, UserOps, the right to update an oracle, and more can be programmably auctioned and utilize privacy primitives.
+5. **Auctions** - L1 Transactions, EIP 712 signed messages, UserOps, the right to update an oracle, and more can be programmably auctioned utilizing privacy primitives.
 5. **Solvers** - upload solver code to the chain and plug into encrypted orderflow, or monitor the chain and submit solutions based on emitted logs.

 </div>

 ## Rigil Design Goals

-1. **Market for Mechanisms** - Enable permissionless innovation by allowing anyone to deploy mechanisms as smart contracts and allowing users of those mechanisms to choose from a market of options.
+1. **Market for Mechanisms** - Permissionless deployment of smart contracts, coupled with illuminating education and tooling, such that a competitive marketplace of mechanisms for processing senstivie data emerges.
-2. **SGX UX Closeness** - Get as close to SGX user experience as possible and minimize breaking changes down the road.
+2. **SGX UX Closeness** - Get as close to SGX user experience as possible to minimize breaking changes in later test networks.

 ## Design Decisions